spacetelescope/roman_tools/README.md

   Open that URL in a browser, and you'll see a Jupyter notebook interface to an environment with the tools available.
 (The `run.sh` script forwards `localhost:8888` to the same port in the container, so you can copy the URL as-is.)

+**To stay abreast of changes and make sure you always have the latest WFIRST simulation tools, you may wish to [subscribe to our mailing list](https://maillist.stsci.edu/scripts/wa.exe?SUBED1=WFIRST-TOOLS&A=1).** This list is low-traffic and only for announcements.

+### Keeping your environment up to date

+From time to time, we will release new versions of the tools or new notebooks.
+You can clone a fresh copy by following the instructions again, or use `git pull` from a terminal in the repository folder.
+(If you've run or modified your copies of the notebooks, you may want to make copies so your changes aren't clobbered.
+Use `git checkout .` to discard changes or `git stash` to temporarily stash them before `git pull`-ing.)

 ## Install the simulation tools locally

 The WebbPSF point-spread function model and Pandeia exposure time calculator engine are currently available for local installation by members of the science community.
 The required packages are distributed as part of Astroconda, a suite of astronomy-focused software packages for use with the [conda](https://conda.io/docs/) package manager for macOS and Linux.

-STIPS, the Space Telescope Image Product Simulator, is not currently available for local installation.
-See the page at http://www.stsci.edu/wfirst/software/STIPS for information on obtaining access to STIPS.
+*STIPS, the Space Telescope Image Product Simulator, is not currently available for local installation.
+See the page at http://www.stsci.edu/wfirst/software/STIPS for information on obtaining access to STIPS.*

 ### Before we begin